dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-XML, short for eXtensible Markup Language, is like JSON's verbose cousin.
-You'll wrestle with XML when dealing with legacy systems, enterprise software, or APIs that skipped the JSON bandwagon.
-It's essential for data exchange where XML stands its ground.

 ## How to:
 In Rust, you can handle XML with crates like `xml-rs`.
 Install by adding `xml-rs = "0.8"` to your `Cargo.toml`.
 Here's how to parse a simple XML: